State auditor finds problems with Oklahoma's COVID-19 relief fund spending, unemployment

-OKLAHOMA CITY — An audit released Friday found a variety of concerns with how the state spent COVID-19 federal relief funds.
+OKLAHOMA CITY — A recently released audit found a variety of concerns with how the state spent COVID-19 federal relief funds.

 The audit report, released by State Auditor and Inspector Cindy Byrd, also found problems with how the state handled unemployment insurance during the pandemic.